 langmeed Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it. langmeed has been spelled many different ways, including Langmead, Langemead, Langmeed, Langmede, Langemede, Langmaid, Langmayd, Langmade, Longmead, Longmate and many more.

 Early Notables of the langmeed family (pre 1700)

-Another 17 words (1 lines of text) are included under the topic Early langmeed Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early langmeed Notables in all our PDF Extended History products and printed products wherever possible.

 langmeed Settlers in Canada in the 19th Century